rust-lang/rust/ARCHITECTURE.md

 ### `crates/ra_db`

-We use [salsa][https://github.com/salsa-rs/salsa] crate for incremental and on-demand computation.
+We use the [salsa](https://github.com/salsa-rs/salsa) crate for incremental and on-demand computation.
 Roughly, you can think of salsa as a key-value store, but it also can compute derived values using specified functions.
 The `ra_db` crate provides a basic infrastructure for interacting with salsa.
 Crucially, it